jvde-github/AIS-catcher/README.md

 ## Android version available [here](https://github.com/jvde-github/AIS-catcher-for-Android).

 If you are travelling and looking for a portable system that can be used on an Android phone, check out the link.
-The following screenshot was taken in July 2022 with AIS-catcher receiving signals for a few minutes on a beach near The Hague.
+The following screenshot was taken in July 2022 with AIS-catcher receiving signals for a few minutes on a Samsung Galaxy S6 on a beach near The Hague with a simple antenna.
 Ship positions are plotted with the BoatBeacon app.

 <p align="center">
 <img src="https://github.com/jvde-github/AIS-catcher/blob/152e5460fd938fb701d988f01deccdfa6192443d/media/Screenshot_BoatBeacon%5B1%5D.jpg" width=40% height=40%>